t-kuha/t-kuha.github.io/_posts/2018-08-29-build-pytorch-with-caffe2-for-windows.markdown

   - CPU-only version

     - Change "tensorflow_CUDA_VERSION=9.2" according to your CUDA environment.
-    - "CUDA_HOST_COMPILER" must be specified when using Visual Studio 2017; otherwise compilation will not complete.
+    - "CUDA_HOST_COMPILER" must be specified when VS 2017 is used; otherwise compilation will not complete.

   ```
   cmake ^